When this news popped up in my In Box, I first thought it must be a hysterical exaggeration:

 The coronavirus vaccine was developed so that Bill Gates could control you via the microchips they contain.
 Yes, he believes this.
 (So does Trump’s ex-wife Marla Maples, apparently.)

-Covid was ethnically targeted to spare the Chinese and Jews.
+Covid was ethnically targeted to spare the Chinese and the Jews.

 Childhood vaccines cause autism.